-Applications for spring 2019 internships are now being accepted and are due no later than 5 p.m. on Friday, October 26.
+Applications for summer and fall 2019 internships are now being accepted and are due no later than 5 p.m. on Friday, March 15.

 If you are a current undergraduate or graduate student who is passionate about understanding the world and contributing to meaningful local conversations that bring a global perspective to our community, we'd love to talk with you!
 The IRC may have an internship available that will give you valuable experience in the nonprofit sector, supplement your studies, and put your professional skills to use.